Gjorgjiev/studentEnrollmentSystem/README.md

 Student Enrollment System

-This application is devided into two projects.
+This project contains two parts:
+  -web application
+  -desktop application

-First one is web application, where studenets can do a research about the faculties in Republic of Macedonia, register and login if they are about to enroll to one of the listed faculties.
+First one is web application, where students can do a research about the faculties in Republic of Macedonia, register and login if they are about to enroll to one of the listed faculties.

 Once you are logged in, you can play around with the UI and enroll to one faculty of your choice.